 Pillows, furniture, blankets, chair cushions, gift wrap, upholstered headboard, stencils, signs, wreaths, and even a farmhouse table...can all be dressed up with this comfortable and cozy pattern.

 So this week I decided to get my hands into another buffalo check project.

-I had some cozy pink buffalo check fabric left over from another project, and the scraps were just perfect for making a set of tile coasters.
+I had some cozy pink buffalo check fabric leftover from the wood planter project, and the scraps were just perfect for making a set of tile coasters.

 Want to make some too?

 - 4″ ceramic tiles

 - buffalo check fabric – *cut to fit tiles

 - cork coaster squares

 You also need a couple of basic supplies: a foam brush, and hot glue.

 *Before you get started on your buffalo check coasters, here’s a little tip for you if you’ve never used ceramic tiles: